 While the untrained eye might only see the finished coat, there's a lot of work that goes into the planning and preparation of a paint job to make sure it not only looks superb but also stands the test of time.

 A painter may either charge per hour or cost per whole job.
 If a painter charges per hour, you can expect to pay anywhere between $30 and $100 an hour.
-If it's a significant job involving a whole house or property, the painter may have extra outgoings such as staff and hire of complex machinery so you can expect to pay a higher hourly rate.
+If it's a significant job involving a whole house or property, the painter may have extra outgoings such as staff and hire of complex machinery, so you can expect to pay a higher hourly rate.

 A credible painter will use their extensive experience and give you an extremely accurate idea of how long it will take to complete the painting job.
 If it looks like costing more or they run into hurdles as the job progresses, they'll let you know in advance.
 So you know exactly where you stand from the outset, you can also choose a painter who charges per job to avoid you having to pay any unexpected costs along the way.

-The cost of outdoor painting is also usually charged per square meter, but you'll find a wider range to account for a bigger variance in the type and condition of the surfaces, extra protection required against the elements and how accessible the building is.
+The cost of outdoor painting is also usually charged per square metre, but you'll find a wider range to account for a bigger variance in the type and condition of the surfaces, extra protection required against the elements and how accessible the building is.

 Painting door or window frames is usually added to the price per square metre.
 To get the best results, a three-coat system of undercoat and two main coats will cost anywhere up to $150 per frame.
 Depending on the size of the job, the painter will usually invoice a deposit (30%), progress payment halfway through the job (40%) and completion payment (30%).

-Other Guides:
+Other Cost Guides:

 Alarmingly, anyone can legally walk into your home or business and call themselves a painter regardless of their experience, length of service or formal training.
 That said, licensing regulations do exist for certain categories of painters across Australia.
 Requirements for painters are ever-changing and vary from state to state across Australia.

-Licensing requirements vary from state-to-state, but a reputable painter with experience of larger jobs should be licenced to make sure they can achieve minimum standards in health and safety and painting protocol.
+A reputable painter with experience of larger jobs should be licenced to make sure they can achieve minimum standards in health and safety and painting protocol.
 If a painter doesn't have a licence, while not illegal, this indicates their experience may be limited.

-If a licence is required and it doesn't exist, this will invalidate an insurance policy meaning that any damage caused to your home may not be covered so read the following carefully:
+If a licence is required and it doesn't exist, this will invalidate an insurance policy, meaning that any damage caused to your home may not be covered, so read the following carefully:

-If the cost of the job exceeds $3300, your painter DOES need a licence and you're within your rights to ask to see it (credible painters will have their licence number displayed on marketing and advertising material).
+If the cost of the job exceeds $3,300, your painter does need a licence, and you're within your rights to ask to see it (credible painters will have their licence number displayed on marketing and advertising material).

 In New South Wales, a licence is only required if painting work is completed as part of a home or building.
 For standalone tasks, no licence is required.

-In WA, and Victoria, a painter only needs to be licensed for jobs quoted over $1000.
+In WA and Victoria, a painter only needs to be licensed for jobs quoted over $1,000.

 To become a member, the painter must have public liability insurance and abide by a code of conduct and ethics.

 If a painter leaves drip marks, the paint is patchy or isn't up to standard, ask about customer satisfaction guarantees.
-Will the work will be repaired, or payment reimbursed if you're unhappy with the outcome?
+Will the work will be repaired, or payment is reimbursed if you're unhappy with the outcome?

 Understanding expectations regarding payments is essential so you can prepare your budget.
 Most painters will operate on a deposit system, so gain clarity around when payment is expected and how milestones are tracked.

 Paint is a chemical substance, and as such, any damage to furniture, carpets or property may be permanent.
-While all painters will do their best to protect the surroundings, accidents do happen and it's best to know what you can expect if it does, including checking they have adequate insurance coverage.
+While all painters will do their best to protect the surroundings, accidents do happen, and it's best to know what you can expect if it does, including checking they have adequate insurance coverage.

-While you might leave the house at 9 am, a painter may prefer to get started earlier.
+While you might leave the house at 9am, a painter may prefer to get started earlier.
 If you run a business, you may need the painter to work outside of trading hours.
 It's important to find out the finer details before you book to make sure the painter can coordinate with your schedule.